mcginleyr1/opportunities/readme.md

 ## Contributing

 ### New company
-If want to list a new company, please perform the following steps:
+If you want to list a new company, please perform the following steps:

-* Fork this repository.
+* Fork the repository.
 * Create a new JSON file in the `companies` folder.
-Please only use Alphanumeric characters [A-Za-z0-9] or "-" for the company portion of the filename.
+  * Please only use Alphanumeric characters [A-Za-z0-9] or "-" for the company portion of the filename.
 * Review the `sample.json` file to see an example.
 * For the company object populate the following attributes:
   * company